-How Important is it to Offer Security, While Borrowing Money
+How Important is it to Offer Security, While Borrowing Money?

 When it comes to letting your friends borrow your possessions, you tend to want to receive something, in order to guarantee a safe return.
 Like if they borrow a shirt or dress for a weekend, you might want more than just their word, to ensure that you will get it back in one piece.
 This simple exchange of items is one way to look at securities for when it comes to personal loans.
-A Security is an asset that is offered by the borrower to the lender in the form of collateral so if anything goes wrong with repayment of the loan, the security can be re-possessed.
+A security is an asset that is offered by the borrower to the lender in the form of collateral so if anything goes wrong with repayment of the loan, the security can be re-possessed.
 Now right off the back foot, this concept sounds a little scary, but it is true for a good reason why you should consider getting a secured loan over an unsecured loan.

 Unsecured Personal Loans

 An unsecured personal loan as you may have guessed is a loan that has no security offered as collateral.
 Since there is no security provided, an unsecured personal loan is considered riskier for lenders.
-Think of it as like there no extra incentive for the borrower to make regular payments of their loan.
+Think of it as like there is no extra incentive for the borrower to make regular payments of their loan.
 The borrower could more easily fail to make a repayment or not realise the severity of making the incorrect actions.
-This is why personal lenders tend to give higher interest rates for unsecured personal loans.
-It’s because they judge the loan solely off your financial history.
-So they deem these loans to be riskier, and therefore an increased rate is needed to protect their business financially if any mishaps occur during the loan.
+This is why personal lenders tend to give higher interest rates for unsecured personal loans, because they judge the loan off your financial history.
+They deem these loans to be riskier, and therefore an increased rate is needed to protect their business financially if any mishaps occur during the loan.
 An unsecured personal loan then has a much lower borrowing limit as they do not wish to lend out large sums of money when the risk is too high.

 So pretty much you would only try to get an unsecured personal loan if you have an impeccable credit history and credit score or if it is for a smaller amount.
 As the process (compared to a secured personal loan) is much quicker and simpler for getting additional finances.
 So what’s the difference for secured personal loans then?